-I first started out on Blogger back in 2012 when I set up this blog, but have since migrated to a WordPress blog back in January 2017, and have continuously worked with the WordPress platform daily in my job for the last 3 years.
+I first started on Blogger in 2012 when I set up this blog, but I have since migrated to a WordPress blog in January 2017 and have continuously worked with the WordPress platform daily in my job for the last 3 years.

 Therefore, I’ve picked up on a few ways I can improve a WordPress site by following the tips below and ensuring there are a few admins setting features taken care of too.

 If you’re setting up your WordPress blog and perhaps don’t want to let Google crawl your site to be indexed instantly, then usually, you will follow these steps to disallow Google from seeing your blog.
 Go to Settings > Reading > then scroll to the bottom of the page, where you’ll find the below screenshot.

 If you don’t want Google to crawl your site, then tick the box, shown above and Save Changes.
 However, it would help if you only ticked this during development.
 Once, or just before, your site goes live, you should ideally un-tick this and Save Changes to ensure Google will actually see all your hard work.
 If you don’t, well, in all honesty, there’s no point reading the rest of this post!